Placeholder

 Hi, I’m Manjusri.

-This kind of loss can be disorienting.
+Sibling loss can be uniquely disorienting.
 There’s sadness that can be loud or strangely quiet.
 There can be confusion, shifts in identity, and the loss of a future you assumed would exist.
+There is shared history and shorthand.
+The person who knew you in your formative years.

-Friends and family often try to help.
+Friends and family often try to help, but can be staggering inward themselves.
 Therapy can be right for some people.
 But many people are simply looking for someone who can listen.
 Someone who can sit with them while they make sense of what this loss means in their life.

 This is the work I feel called to.
 I find purpose in holding space for those who are grieving.

-I came to this work through my own experiences with loss, a long relationship with meditation and reflective practices, and years of helping people talk though things that feel overwhelming or hard to say out loud.
+I came to this work through my own experiences with loss, and a long relationship with meditation and reflective practices, sitting with meaning making.

 • "... so much richness here.
 THANK YOU for going to another level of listening and capturing and then creating a framework.
 I've never had this experience of someone else making this effort to understand me in a way that makes my thoughts and images of my life better understood."